galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. What is the ASCII character corresponding to the worst Phred score for Illumina 1.8+?
+> 1. Which ASCII character corresponds to the worst Phred score for Illumina 1.8+?
-> 1. What is the Phred quality score of 3rd nucleotide of the 1st sequence?
+> 1. What is the Phred quality score of the 3rd nucleotide of the 1st sequence?
-> 2. What is then the accuracy of this nucleotide?
+> 2. What is the accuracy of this 3rd nucleotide?
 >
 > > ### {% icon solution %} Solution
 > > 1.
 The worst Phred score is the smallest one, so 0.
 For Illumina, it corresponds to the `!` character.
 > > 2.
 The 3rd nucleotide of the 1st sequence has a ASCII character `I`, which correspond to a score of 40.
 > > 3.
-The corresponding nucleotide `G` has then an accuracy of 99.99%
+The corresponding nucleotide `G` has an accuracy of 99.99%
 > >
 > {: .solution }
 {: .question}